 The dress should speak volumes for the job interview you are going to give.
 The way you dress for the post of HR Manager and CEO should be different from the way you dress if you are going for the post of analyst or a teacher.
 You may take a smart but less formal look while giving the interview for a CEO.
 Whereas, you can take a bit business look for a post of teacher, coder or an analyst.
 Wear quality suits with fewer patterns to level your outfit with you job level.
 Also, pay attention to other details about your getup.

 5. Dress according to industry:

 Different industries have different corporate cultures.
-Before deciding your interview outfit, do a full research on the industry’s culture.
+Before deciding your job interview outfits, do a full research on the industry’s culture.
 What you wear for a fashion firm’s interview is different from what you wear to an investment bank’s interview.
 Your look for a fashion magazine will be expressing your personality like you’ll prefer wearing a jumpsuit, or tailored culottes.
 Whereas your outfit for an investment bank will be a bit formal and contemporary like a simple camisole or silk tee under a suit, or a tailored dress with a coordinating jacket.

 6. Empty pockets: